6 Critical Signs of Stress in a Dog: How to Relieve It?

 Whenever your dog seems stressed, do all it takes to make them comfortable.
 Here are some techniques that will help you de-stress a stressed dog:

-• Stick tight toroutine: It does work with dogs.
+Stick tight to a routine: It does work with dogs.
 Do try regular feeding, walking, and playing times.

 Advice: Spend time with him in quality ways, perhaps through gentle play or some grooming.
 If the dog is stressed, seek expert advice from veterinarians or animal behaviorists in this area of science.